albar965/littlenavmap-manual/README.md

 A warning dialog will be shown when starting _Little Navmap_ the first time on a system without any flight simulator installations.
 See chapter [Running without Flight Simulator Installation](#running-without-flight-simulator-installation) for more information on this.

 The scenery library database may need to be updated when you install a new version of _Little Navmap_.
-A question dialog will pop up prompting you to erase the incompatible database.
+A question dialog will pop up prompting you to erase the now incompatible database.
 You can reload the scenery in the [Scenery Library Dialog](#load-scenery-library-dialog) after erasing the database.

 ## Menus and Toolbars {#menus-and-toolbars}